pittsburgh-chess-club/pittsburgh-chess-club-byaws/bylaws.md

 3. As an essential factor in maintaining its nonprofit status, it is the policy of the Club to prevent conflicts of interest in the operation and management of its activities and programs.
 4. On all matters in which a board member or his/her family have a financial interest the affected board member shall abstain from voting.
 5. The President shall, with Board of Directors approval, appoint from the Club membership, including Directors, such other officials as are required to implement the program of the Club.
 These officials include the General Manager, authorized to set opening and closing hours and security procedures, and to make routine expenditures, as specified in the Policies and Procedures document.
 6. Regular meetings of the Board of Directors shall be scheduled every month.
 At any such meeting, a majority of the current membership of the Board shall constitute a quorum.
+If there is less than quorum in attendance, then a majority of those members in attendance may vote to adjourn the meeting and reschedule (1) or (2) weeks later.
 7. During the interim, the officers and the General Manager shall be empowered to conduct Club business.
 Expenditures may be made, subject to limitations as described in the Policies and Procedures document.
 A special meeting of the Board may be convened by the President, after giving notice to all members of the Board.
 At such a meeting a two-thirds of the Board constitutes a quorum.
 A special meeting may be conducted by telephone or by e-mail with the consent of all members wishing to attend.
 Actions taken at a special meeting shall be in effect unless reversed at a future regular meeting of the Board of Directors.
 Such actions shall be communicated to the entire membership of the Board of Directors in a timely manner.
 8. Motions may also be brought to the Board by e-mail, provided that the entire Board is notified of the motion and has reasonable opportunity to discuss the motion prior to the vote.
 Any motion voted upon by e-mail must have its results recorded in the minutes of the prior Board meeting.
 9. Vacancies on the Board of Directors shall be filled by a majority vote of the entire remaining Board until the next annual election of Directors, at which time the remainder of any unexpired term shall be filled according to the provisions of Article IV.